How to clean pressure treated wood before and after

 Cleaning Techniques For Pressure Treated Wood

 Cleaning pressure treated wood requires taking necessary precautions to avoid damaging the wood.
 The use of a diluted solution of soap and water with a stiff brush can remove mildew and dirt.
-Using bleach and pressure washing is not recommended.
+Chlorine bleach and high-pressure washing are not recommended.

 Using a paint pad applicator to stain the wood is recommended for new-looking wood.